feeley/pyffi/README.md

 # pyffi
 Gambit Scheme library to interface to Python

+**This library depends on new Gambit features not yet made into a release.
+Please build using Gambit@HEAD.**

+**Programmers are encouraged to read the Python C API specification.**

 ## Build instructions

 The library is compatible with Gambit's primitive module system and the R7RS libraries.

-Let's say you develop in `/home/me/dev/gambit-modules`.
-Follow these instructions to get going (with hacks to fix issues with modules):
+Assuming you
+- have compiled Gambit@HEAD,
+- are developing Gambit modules in `/home/me/dev/gambit-modules`,
+- have Python 3.7 _with development sources_ available,

+these instructions should allow you to build `pyffi`:

 ```
 cd /home/me/.gambit_userlib